Stacktical/stacktical.github.io/_posts/2022-09-29-stacktical-dsla-protocol-parametric-staking-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 One other benefit to Parametric Staking is the Service Credits that stakers will receive.
 As with any SLA, users who deposit stakes to the SLA receive Branded Service Credits back to represent their SLA position.

 So while the initial tokens deposited are locked, Service Credits are a liquid, tradeable token that derive their value from the performance of the underlying token.
 This opens up new and novel trading opportunities for users who have locked stakes.

+## DSLA's Parametric Staking Program

+Parametric Staking is a novel implementation of DSLA's decentralized SLA technology.
+We've teased some details of the initial iteration of DSLA's Parametric Staking program already and below give a more in depth look at how the first ever Parametric Staking program will work.

+DSLA's inaugural Parametric Staking program will provide stakers the ability to hedge the upside risk of the DSLA token price rising while their tokens are locked for staking.

+In practice, this means that the more the token price rises, the higher the staking APR will be.
+Using token price as our parameter, staking APR will scale up based on the calculated Month-over-Month price increase of the DSLA utility token.

+> If the token price increases by 250% month-over-month, the staking APR for that period would be up to 300%.

+**Up to 300% APR?!?!** Yes.
+It is important to note, however, that DSLA is not an inflationary token, so staking rewards are not paid through minting new tokens.
+Rather, the staking pool will be funded by an initial token allocation from reserves and on an ongoing basis through various current and upcoming revenue streams like validation fees, minting fees and claim fees.

+As staking periods expire the Parametric Staking program may be fine tuned, based on performance, participation and feedback.
+We're in a new frontier and happy to have you all along for the journey!

+It is also worth specifically noting that, while the headline of up to 300% APR is exciting, it is important to ground expectations on whether the parameters for that will be met month after month.

 ## Ready to Shake Up the Staking Landscape 🌋